withcopper/docs/Copper-Privacy-Policy.md

 ## Information Sharing and Disclosures

-> We only share your information with Applications when you tell us to.
+> We only share your information with Application Providers when you tell us to.
 We do not sell your information.

 #### We want to assure you that we do not sell your information to third parties.

 We will only share your information in the following ways:

-**Applications**:  We will share your information with Applications only at your direction and with your consent.
-Applications use of your information is governed by their privacy policies and your settings on their services; be sure to review their privacy policies before you decide to share your information with them.
+**Application Providers**:  We will share your information with Application Providers only at your direction and with your consent.
+Application Providers use of your information is governed by their privacy policies and your settings on their services; be sure to review their privacy policies before you decide to share your information with them.

 **Third Parties**:  Our Services may optionally allow you to use third party services, such as Facebook and Twitter, to share with your friends that you are using Copper.
 Whatever you choose to share with those services is governed by their privacy policies, not ours.